rabobank/credhub-kms-plugin-boshrelease/README.md

 The security issue with the default provider of credhub is that the encryption key is stored plaintext on the credhub VMs (`/var/vcap/jobs/credhub/config/application/encryption.yml`).
 With this kms-plugin, the encryption key is retrieved from either Azure keyvault or AWS Secrets Manager.
+Communication between credhub and the kms-plugin is done using gRPC with TLS over a local unix socket, this cert and the credhub cert should share the same CA (see operator file below ``((credhub-kms-plugin.ca))`` ).
+The secrets are encrypted using AES-GCM, with a 32 byte key and each encrypred secret has it's own nonce.
+The nonce and the name of the encryption key are prepended to the encrypted secret, returned to credhub, which then stores it in the credhub database.

 See the [Cloud Foundry documentation on kms-plugin](https://docs.cloudfoundry.org/credhub/kms-plugin.html).

 # Generate the protobuf code